 So who am I and why did I come to co-found Anotherhood.
 In a nutshell I am 38 I live in a small village in the Scottish countryside and I have known since my late teens I could not have children.
 Knowing I couldn’t have children didn’t stop me thinking about wanting children or even trying to conceive.
 As I grew older more signs appeared in my health, which spoke clearly that having my own children would not be a part of my life’s journey.
 Put simply my bodies hormone balance is off kilter setting me on a different path to that of motherhood.

 Friends started having children and conversations shifted, the language changed and through no ones fault I was not able to understand or interpret this term of expression.
-As I started to realize that this language was motherhood/parenthood, one I wouldn’t be able to learn, I felt there must be a language that spoke to my experiences, not the language of parenthood or motherhood, but that of the Anotherhood.
+As I started to realise that this language was motherhood/parenthood, one I wouldn’t be able to learn, I felt there must be a language that spoke to my experiences, not the language of parenthood or motherhood, but that of the Anotherhood.
 Anotherhood is a language that’s quietly spoken and at times inaudible, Anotherhood is about turning up the volume on those voices.
-Brining women together who either biologically or sociologically do not have children, to share their stories and discover new connections with women who share their language.
+Bringing women together who either biologically or sociologically do not have children, to share their stories and discover new connections with women who share their language.